edgardogc02/loventine_uploads/README.md

 # README

 This was the service in charge of uploading and displaying photos for Loventine (https://www.loventine.com).
+Loventine is now discontinued.
 For uploading pictures there were many posibilities:
 * Classic upload (with site reload)
 * Upload using Ajax